 John is really quite simple: "You know that He was manifested to take away our sins, and in Him is no sin.
 Whoever abides in Him sins not."
 (3:5-6) We "sin not" by virtue of being in Him, who Himself is sinless (we are sinless in Him), and who died for our sins, taking our sins away.
 This is John's point in 5:18 also.

 Most commentators do not see the simple mystery of the 3:4-9 passage, and therefore have great difficultly trying to explain and reconcile this passage with the rest of the New Testament.
 The common explanation is that John is talking about "habitual" or "practicing" sin... not just an act of sin, but a lifestyle.
 This is an idea that is forced upon the passage in an attempt to soften the difficulty of it.
 There is absolutely no warrant in the Greek to interpret it this way.
-If John were talking about a practice or lifestyle of sin, he would have used the word prasso instead of poieo.
-The former literally means a practice or lifestyle, the latter the bare act of doing.
-It is noted that John uses the present tense, and based upon this they say that it means ongoing or habitual.
+It is usually noted that John uses the present tense, and based upon this they say that it means ongoing or habitual.
 But the present tense could also just mean that you presently and constantly do not commit an act of sin.
-Commentators are totally inconsistent about this point, because all throughout the New Testament where the present tense is used in other verses they hardly ever interpret it as habitual.
+Commentators are totally inconsistent about this point, because all throughout the New Testament where the present tense is used in other verses they almost never interpret it as habitual.
 For example, take 1 John 3:4: "Whoever commits sin transgresses the law."
 How do commentators interpret the present tense "commit sin" here, and this concept elsewhere in the Bible?
 Answer: one single sin causes you to be a lawbreaker/lawless (see James 2:10).
 It makes no sense Biblically to say that only habitual sin breaks the law... otherwise we would not be lawbreakers if we sinned once or twice, and we could make the case that we are righteous by our works... habitual goodness, not perfect goodness.
 In fact, that is exactly what Jews, Muslims and Mormons do - they argue that they are righteous even though they aren't perfect, because they are mostly, habitually good.
 But the Bible teaches us everywhere, and here in 1 John, that righteousness is absolute moral perfection, and that this is the law's standard.
-We must not bend Scripture; we must seek to understand Scripture honestly, and I believe that John's point is made clear when we see that he is speaking about the simple mystery of our righteous/sinless identity in Jesus Christ (another perspective from the heavenlies).
+We must not bend Scripture; we must seek to understand Scripture, and I believe that John's point is made clear when we see that he is speaking about the simple mystery of our righteous/sinless identity in Jesus Christ (another perspective from the heavenlies).

 As for 1 John 5:21, it is the most perfect way to close a letter that is all about knowing God the Father through Jesus Christ.
 It is through Christ that we come to understand who God is: a God of grace (John 1:14-18).
 This is known by seeing that Christ is the revelation of the Father, and that Christ was crucified for our sins.
 The death of Christ reveals the amazing love of God for us sinners.
 That love is the ultimate attribute - the essence - of God.
 "God is love."
 (4:16) It is not contentless love, but propitiatory love (4:9-10).
 To know the Father through Christ is to know God.
 To know all sorts of true things about God but to not know Him as the gracious Father through Christ is to not know God at all (see for example, John 16:2-3), and therefore to not be born of God (Gal.
 4:6)